hubleto/developer/v0/book/content/pages/getting-started.md

 Specify all arguments as if you were defining the initialization config (except `url`), see [php hubleto init](cli/init).

 The `-p 8080:80` specifies, that the container should run on port `8080`.
 If your port `80` is not being used, we advise you to use `-p 80:80` instead.
 Otherwise, you can use e.g. NGINX to forward traffic from a specific route to this port, however, in that case don't forget to set the `url` argument accordingly.

+> Important: When using the `-p` directive, always also specify the `-e url=".."` argument accordingly, Hubleto will otherwise assume your outer port (the one you access) is 80 and it will not work correctly because of this.

 Example installation command with default values for all arguments:
 <pre><code>